-Both types are made by pouring Lodges formula of pig iron and other high-quality metals into sand molds – known as castings.
-Amazingly sand has a high melting point that molten iron so the molds hold their shape until it is ready to be broken to reveal the iron cookware.
+Both types are made by pouring Lodge’s formula of pig iron and other high-quality metals into sand molds – known as castings.
+Amazingly sand has a higher melting point than molten iron so the molds hold their shape until it is ready to be broken to reveal the iron cookware.

 Lodge, in 2002, was the first to introduce seasoning cast iron before it leaves the factory.
 It is now an industry standard.
 Lodge continues to season the bare cast iron with their own tried, tested, and proven seasoning formula before it leaves the factory.

-These ovens are then ready to be used on a campfire or any kitchen heat source.
+These ovens are then ready for use on a campfire or any kitchen heat source.
 Lodge cast iron is oven safe, 500 °F, including the knob on the lid, and because they are made from metal and are magnetic they are naturally induction compatible.

 Enameled cast iron cookware has the same sand-cast core then it is covered with layers of enamel that are baked onto the core at extremely high temperatures.
 Left is a cast iron pot complete with a lid that has a bright shiny exterior that protects the iron from rust and does not need to be seasoned.